iips-dc/davvtube/README.md

 davvtube
 ========

-A Video Hub service exclusive for DAVV  students, faculty members, Researchers, Learners and knowledge seekers.
+This is a Video Hub service exclusive for DAVV  students, faculty members, Researchers, Learners and knowledge seekers.

 Introduction
 ============